ClickHouse/ClickHouse/docs/en/operations/settings/settings-users.md

 ### user_name/profile {#user-nameprofile}

 You can assign a settings profile for the user.
 Settings profiles are configured in a separate section of the `users.xml` file.
-For more information, see [Profiles of Settings](../../operations/settings/settings-profiles.md).
+For more information, see [setting profiles](../../operations/settings/settings-profiles.md).

 ### user_name/quota {#user-namequota}